Bovojon/CS360-project/README.md

 ## Phase 3:
 - Mapper: Map all the starDiff to a reducer.
 - Reducer: calculate the average of all the starDiff of the business ID.

-* The program checks the accuracy of the star rating of a given restaurant by going through the written reviews and calculating the sentiment of each business and giving out a predicted star rating.
-Then, it calculates the average star difference for each business.
-Finally, calculate the difference for each business.
-This will make it so business with only few reviews are taken into account more for the difference.